Log in Support Status

 Communication and change management.

+Some RPA challenges don’t actually involve the tech.
 Upper management must hear the input of employees at all levels and they must address any issues with straightforward answers.
 If automation reduces the number of employees needed by 20%, saving the company ten times the combined salary of those employees, company execs should say exactly that.
 However, it should also be made clear that as employee duties evolve from repetitive manual tasks to monitoring the automated process, employees will transition into more value-added roles and responsibilities.

 Partnership with IT.

-Management should necessarily have the support of the entire IT department.
+Another major RPA challenge is: management should necessarily have the support of the entire IT department.
 Most organizations lean on their IT employees to help train the rest of the workforce in the ways of machine learning and task automation.
 The technical employees should move from the back room, into the main office, at least for the duration of the digitization process.
 Encourage a cooperative partnership between IT and employees, and between management and IT.

 Define the success criteria.